 - The website is old and a bit clunky.

 - Each lesson’s format is the same, so it can get a little repetitive.

 We like Memrise because it’s free and you can study a range of topics.
-The free content—user-generated “decks”—cover different subjects and scenarios.
-If you want to expand your Hebrew vocabulary, this is a great way to do it.
+The free version allows you limited access to the paid courses.
+If you want to expand your Hebrew vocabulary, Memrise is a great way to do it.

 If you choose a premium subscription, you can also access more content.
 But the user-generated content is always changing and improving, too.
 Still, you shouldn’t rely on Memrise alone to learn Hebrew.
 A grammar book or another resource can help you stay on track.

 - You can choose specific vocabulary to learn for different applications.